The Question We're Not Asking

 This is not redistribution.
 It is economic stabilization.

 The same logic that justifies deposit insurance, the Federal Reserve, and unemployment insurance justifies a dynamic fiscal response to the largest labor market disruption in human history.
+The AI Displacement Benefit is more accurately described as Transition Income or Federal Displacement Insurance — a targeted, temporary, taxable benefit for workers whose livelihoods have been disrupted, not a universal payment to all citizens.

 The FAIR AI Act is pro-growth.
 It allows AI development to proceed at full speed by removing the political pressure for outright bans or moratoriums that would otherwise build as displacement mounts.
 It is pro-business.
 AI companies gain predictability and social license to operate, rather than facing an unpredictable patchwork of state-level restrictions born of desperation.
 It is pro-stability.
 It prevents the kind of mass economic dislocation that, historically, produces not thoughtful policy but radicalism, demagoguery, and institutional collapse.